An American Cincinnatus

 Statue of Cincinnatus at his plow in Cincinnati, Ohio, the city named after him.

 Throughout history, rural farming communities have answered the call to military service, usually in numbers far greater than their urban counterparts.
 Ancient Rome, like America, was an agricultural community in its origins.
-Fully 80% of the population of the Ancient Roman Empire was involved in agriculture.
-Owning a farm was an important source of wealth.
+Fully 80% of the population of the Ancient Roman World was involved in agriculture.
+Owning a farm was an important source of wealth for the ancients.
 Little surprise that, from the earliest days of the Roman Republic, the qualities necessary to be a successful farmer became important Roman virtues.
 (Shelton pg 2) The hard work, austerity and self-reliance of the farmer, who was also willing to fight to defend his land, were ideals that illustrate good character.
 Landowners promote farming, therefore landowners embody these virtues.
 Early heroes of both Rome and America personify this self-image, believing that the virtues of the farmer allowed them to succeed in both agriculture and war.

 In August 1776, General George Washington, Commander-in-Chief of the Continental Army of the American Revolution, was in Lower Manhattan.
 He faced a British onslaught like nothing the colonies had seen before: 32,000 troops and over 400 naval vessels-- including 73 warships--were anchored in the harbor off Staten Island.
 When the New Yorkers saw the huge numbers of enemy amassing so close by, they abandoned the city in panic.
 Washington split his vastly outnumbered army in two, half remaining in Manhattan and sending the other half to Brooklyn.
 Final preparations were made and battle plans drawn up.